 That’s probably not a question anyone’s ever asked before (or likely to again).
 But because we like the idea of being polymaths, all 3 topics have been rattling around our heads this week.

-And believe it or not, we did find one thing they all have in common.
+Believe it or not, we did find they all had one thing in common.

 They all recognise creativity is a process.
-That process starts when you generate ideas, Then, you refine those raw material ideas into fewer but better quality ideas.
+That process starts when you generate ideas, Then, you refine those raw material ideas into fewer but better ideas.
 Eventually, you have finished creative ideas.
+For example :-

-- T-shirts made us think of how we start with a loose graphic design idea which we refine before it goes on a T-shirt in our online shop.
+- T-shirts made us think of our process of going from loose graphic design ideas to putting them on T-shirts in our online shop.

-In both those guides we talk about the importance of creative problem solving.
+Both of those guides talk about the importance of creative problem-solving.